geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Fulfilled the bodings of his prescient mind!
 He call'd on Phlogos to suspend the fray;
 Their leaders' voices both the hosts obey.
-" W 7 hile we," he said, " our partial fight maintain, Behold what slaughter'd squadrons strew the plain;
+W 7 hile we,he said, our partial fight maintain, Behold what slaughter'd squadrons strew the plain;
 Ah! what avails it if to thee I yield,